 - The high-level GF routines return a search result as a SPICE window.
-This window specifies intervals of time when the user's constraints are satisfied. - In simple terms, one can describe a SPICE window as: - A span of time defined by a start time and an end time, containing a list of disjoint intervals arranged in ascending order. - Within that time span, a time-ordered sequence of zero or more time intervals each having zero or non-zero length - " An interval is specified by a pair of double precision numbers, with the second greater than or equal to the first. - " A zero-length interval is often called a "singleton"
+This window specifies intervals of time when the user's constraints are satisfied. - A SPICE window is a time-ordered sequence of zero or more time intervals each having zero or non-zero length - Intervals are "closed" they include their endpoints. - Intervals are disjoint they do not share endpoints. - Intervals may consist of single points their length can be zero. - A time window often consists of a single interval.